palaa159/Docs/Tutorials/01-Cyton_Getting Started_Guide.md

  * 10 passive, gold cup electrodes on a color-coded ribbon cable
  * 3 2oz Jars of Ten20 conductive electrode paste

+If you plan to work with your own electrodes, the touch-proof adapter may come in handy:

 ![TouchProof Adapter](../assets/images/touch_proof.jpg)

-If you plan to work with your own electrodes, the touch-proof adapter may come in handy.
 It will convert any electrode that terminates in the industry-standard touch-proof design to an electrode that can be plugged into any OpenBCI Board!

 ### 4. Your 6V AA Battery Pack & 4 AA Batteries